Meredith Duran’s That Scandalous Summer

 It remains one of my most favorite romance novels, out of the hundreds and hundreds I’ve read.
-And while I very much enjoyed Duran’s other book s, The Duke of Shadows, after at least 10 re- reads, remains a singular romance novel for me.
+And while I very much enjoyed Duran’s other books, The Duke of Shadows, after at least 10 re-reads, remains a singular romance novel for me.

 In many ways this is because that book and her others to some extent, well, they’re expansive.
 The Duke of Shadows moves between continents, is set in a time when English colonial rule in India was rightly threatened.
-A Lady’s Lesson in Scandal, for instance, features Nell coming into her own within the setting of the unsafe pits of the early industrial revolution.
+A Lady’s Lesson in Scandal features Nell coming into her own within the setting of the unsafe pits of the early industrial revolution.
 There is always the romance, so well done and so wonderfully written.
 But it’s that the world is at stake.
-A way of thinking, a break in the way people understood the world has been the backdrop for Duran’s romances.
+A way of thinking, a break in the way people understood the world has often been the backdrop for Duran’s romances.

 So I found myself surprised while reading That Scandalous Summer to be thinking of Courtney Milan.
 Now, I adore Milan’s novels.
 But they’re focused and tunneled in a way–in a way I like very much.
 I’m not a romangstperson, unless you’re Joanna Bourne.
 Milan’s novels are funny and vibrant but the settings don’t often invoke the kind of urgency of a world about to turn that Duran’s earlier books do so well.

 And that’s what I think is missing in Duran’s newest.
 I even wondered if that’s what Jennie at Dear Author meant when she wrote of the book in a review yesterday that she “ended up feeling…disappointed.”
 It’s only the ellipses that make me think that.
 Because, and I speak for myself, this book, written by any other author, might not evoke the same reaction.
-And I don’t think that the setting of Duran’s other books meant that we forgave her for “implausible set-ups,” but maybe we’ve come to expect Duran’s characters to be plagued, threatened, in the midst of a philosophical conundrum that seems larger than the financial well-being of a widow or a second son (even if he’s a doctor at an indigent hospital).
+And I don’t think that the setting of Duran’s other books means we should forgive her for “implausible set-ups,” but maybe we’ve come to expect Duran’s characters to be plagued, threatened, in the midst of a philosophical conundrum that seems larger than the financial well-being of a widow or a second son (even if he’s a doctor at an indigent hospital).

 There are plenty of things to like in this book: that we are first introduced to Liza when she’s drunk and snoring in Michael’s bushes; that Michael thinks things like “abstinence made him a very bad poet”; that Liza wonders if she’s over her broken heart because “She tested herself, the way one might tongue a sore tooth.
 The ache was still there, but much diminished.”